 State Transitions Are People Too

-updated 3 months ago; latest suggestion 3 months ago
+updated over 7 years ago; latest suggestion almost 8 years ago

 In this talk I present a simple ActiveRecord-based alternative to the many popular state machine gems.

 Suppose you're dealing with a school application system.
 Applications can be submitted, rejected, approved.
 Then you would have